Skip the jarred tomato sauce and make your own easy homemade Marinara Sauce in less than an hour. For real!

 Instructions

-- Heat olive oil in a large sauce pan.
-Add onions, sautéing until starting to soften, approximately 4 minutes.
-Add garlic and continue to sauté for 2-3 minutes, stirring to prevent burning.
+- Heat the olive oil in a large saucepan.
+Add the onions, sautéing until starting to soften, approximately 4 minutes.
+Add the garlic and continue to sauté for 2-3 minutes, stirring to prevent burning.

-- Add tomatoes, cutting coarsely with a paring knife, add remaining juices from can.
-Add remaining ingredients, stirring to combine.
+- Add the tomatoes, cutting coarsely with a paring knife, add the remaining juices from the can, but discard any large pieces of herbs like basil.
+Stir in the tomato paste, oregano, basil, pepper, salt, wine and vinegar.
 Simmer for 15-20 minutes, stirring frequently.

 - If you enjoy a chunky sauce, leave as-is and serve it up!
 If you want a smoother sauce, blend with an immersion hand blender, taking care to blend larger pieces, but not totally juicing it.